TanStack/router/docs/guide/navigation.md

 ## Shared Navigation API

 Every navigation and route matching API in TanStack Router uses the same core interface with minor differences depending on the API.
-This means that you can learn navigation and route matching once and use the same syntax and concepts across the library, even in other frameworks!
+This means that you can learn navigation and route matching once and use the same syntax and concepts across the library.

 ### `ToOptions` Interface